 When do Kids Learn to Read and Write?

-Early letter formation and handwriting are also fundamental skills that everyone needs to learn.
-With this in mind, if a child has developed their enthusiasm for reading, they will have an interest in letters and words.
-Handwriting would be a more natural process to introduce.
+Early letter formation and handwriting are fundamental language skills that everyone needs to learn.
+If children develop an enthusiasm for reading, they will be interested in letters and words so that handwriting would be a natural process.

-Children need to read books that tell a story and make them know what is going to happen next, so they can see a real point in reading them.
-Therefore what age should a child read fluently would be when they become confident to read on their own wich they gain with your efforts, support and quality time.
+The age your child learn to ready fluently should be when they become confident to read on their own wich they gain with your efforts, support and quality time.

 The secret is to help your child to develop curiosity and interest in reading.
 Children’s attitude to reading and their interest in books affects their progress immensely.

-Reading with pleasure will enhance the opportunity to learn new words and how they can be put together in an exciting way when writing.
+Reading with pleasure will enhance the opportunity to learn new words and be put together in an exciting way when writing.

 Without having the pleasure for reading, the writing would be restricted and would not flow smoothly.